zhugchzo/infer_nonstation_dynamics/README.md

 **./mitochondria:** Code to apply our virtual variable-based dynamical inference method to discover the governing equation and predict dynamics for the cellular system, and to use AUTO-07P to identify bifurcation of the inferred equation.

-**./UAV:** Code to apply our virtual variable-based dynamical inference method to discover the governing equation and predict dynamics for the UAV navigation system.
+**./UAV:** Code to apply our virtual variable-based dynamical inference method to discover the governing equations and predict dynamics for the UAV navigation system.

-**./fish:** Code to apply our virtual variable-based dynamical inference method to discover the governing equation and predict dynamics for the natural marine fish community, and to test the correlation between the population fluctuation index and dynamic stability using the Kendall rank correlation test.
+**./fish:** Code to apply our virtual variable-based dynamical inference method to discover the governing equations and predict dynamics for the natural marine fish community, and to test the correlation between the population fluctuation index and dynamic stability using the Kendall rank correlation test.

 **./compute_sMAPE_NED:** Code to compute sMAPE and NED for the results of five test systems.